The code of business conduct

 Economical is committed to the highest level of legal and ethical standards in business conduct.
-Economical must be known as a company that deals equitably with its brokers, policyholders, employees and members of the public.
+Economical must be known as a company that deals equitably with brokers, policyholders, employees, and members of the public.
 The Code and the resources referenced in this document provide guidance on expectations of acceptable business conduct at Economical.

 Application and scope